hackphx-arduinowearables/Team03/README.md

 2. Download the custom Xadow-Arduino IDE from here: http://www.seeedstudio.com/wiki/Xadow_Main_Board
 3. Upload the code here from the HeeetSeeeker directory
 4. Let your HeeetSeeeker lead you to HeatSync Labs

+#####If anything goes wrong during use, hit the small button closest to the USB port!